Blog SEO Basics: How To Make an SEO Keyword Plan

 Know your audience.

 If you haven't already, you should develop a clear idea of the group of people you're trying to target.
-If you're a wedding photographer in Toronto, your audience will likely be young to middle-aged adult couples who are engaged in the Toronto area.
+If you're a Clinic offering Dialectical Behaviour Therapy in Toronto, your audience will likely be individuals looking for therapy services in the Toronto area.
 If you're a bike shop in Seattle, your audience will be cyclists and people who might be interested in getting started.

 Think deeply about who you want to visit your site.
 Create profiles, including their names, what they value, what they are motivated by, and what their problems are.
 Think about how your business or website can offer solutions they're looking for.
 Brainstorm several different potential customer profiles.
 Write this all down.